codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      With Galera, nodes may be located in a different physical or even geographical location.
-This article presents some of the benefits from having a geo-distributed cluster and the specific Galera features that enable practical replication across a WAN.
+      Nodes may be located in multiple physical locations.
+This article presents the benefits of a geo-distributed cluster, and Galera specific features to enable replication across a WAN.

 .. container:: list-col2